If I Stop Drinking will My ED Go Away?

 Do medicines for Erectile Dysfunction and alcohol interact

-Yes, medicines for Erectile Dysfunction (ED) and alcohol can interact and cause harmful effects.
+Yes, Erectile Dysfunction pills can interact with alcohol and cause harmful effects.

-Some ED medications, such as Sildenafil (Viagra) and Tadalafil (Cialis), work by increasing blood flow to the penis
+ED medications, such as Sildenafil (Viagra) and Tadalafil (Cialis), work by increasing blood flow to the penis.

 Alcohol can depress the central nervous system.
 It works by lowering blood pressure and reducing blood flow to the penis, making it difficult to get and keep an erection.